Essent Group (ESNT)

 Why There Are Better Opportunities Than Essent Group

-Essent Group is trading at $61.88 per share, or 1x forward P/B. Essent Group’s valuation may seem like a bargain, especially when stacked up against other insurance companies.
-We remind you that you often get what you pay for, though.
+Essent Group is trading at $61.40 per share, or 1x forward P/B. Yes, this valuation multiple is lower than that of other insurance peers, but we’ll remind you that you often get what you pay for.

-Mortgage insurance provider Essent Group (NYSE:ESNT) fell short of the markets revenue expectations in Q3 CY2025, with sales falling 1.5% year on year to $311.8 million.
-Its GAAP profit of $1.67 per share was 5.3% below analysts’ consensus estimates.
+Mortgage insurance provider Essent Group (NYSE:ESNT) met Wall Street’s revenue expectations in Q4 CY2025, but sales were flat year on year at $312.4 million.
+Its GAAP profit of $1.60 per share was 8% below analysts’ consensus estimates.

 Serving as a crucial bridge between homebuyers and the American dream of homeownership, Essent Group (NYSE:ESNT) provides private mortgage insurance and title services that enable lenders to offer home loans with down payments of less than 20%.